 St. Vincent de Paul – Detroit provides energy assistance to income eligible households who may be in danger of having electric and heating utilities discontinued or who are unable to pay their energy bills.

-Since 2006, with funds from the Michigan Public Service Commission and The Heat and Warmth fund (THAW), St. Vincent de Paul with our numerous partner agencies have been able to extend help to thousands of households in many Michigan counties.
+Since 2006, with funds from the Michigan Public Service Commission and The Heat and Warmth fund (THAW), St. Vincent de Paul with our numerous partner agencies have been able to extend help to thousands of households like Kelly’s.

 In 2013-14 St. Vincent de Paul provided energy assistance to: